FabianSchmick/photography/README.md

 composer install
 ```

-To start the application [Setup Symfony](https://symfony.com/doc/3.4/setup.html#running-the-symfony-application) or use [vagrantfile for local development](https://github.com/FabianSchmick/vagrant_skeleton/blob/master/README.md) or use [migraw for local development](https://github.com/marcharding/migraw)
+To run the application [setup Symfony](https://symfony.com/doc/4.4/setup.html#running-the-symfony-application) or use [vagrantfile for local development](https://github.com/FabianSchmick/vagrant_skeleton/blob/master/README.md) or use [migraw for local development](https://github.com/marcharding/migraw)

 Generate the database schema
 ```
 php bin/console doctrine:migrations:migrate
 ```

-Now you only need to run `npm install` and `npm run build` in the project root to generate the stylesheet and javascript files.
+Now you only need to execute `npm install` and `npm run build` in the project root to generate the necessary stylesheet and javascript files.

 If you need some example data run:
 ```